AnnieShaffer/stock-analysis/README.md

 ### What are the advantages or disadvantages or refactoring code?
 One of the advantages of refactoring code is that the code should end up running much faster once it is complete.
 Additionally, if the program has to run through data fewer times, it is able to take in more data.
 This means that if code is refactored to be more efficient, more data can be inputted without the program crashing or freezing because it is overwhelmed.

 A disadvantage of refactoring code is that it takes a lot of time.
-If I had faced no challenges refactoring this code, it still would have taken more at least an hour to complete.
+If I had faced no challenges refactoring this code, it still would have taken me quite a bit of time to complete.
 When I ran into challenges it took me several hours over a couple of days to figure out why the code would not run properly.

 ### How do these pros and cons apply to refactoring the original VBA script?
 The pros applied when removing the loops made the script much quicker as shown in the photos used for the analysis.
 It also made the script much easier to read if a colleague were to go in and refector the script further.